Sean B. Carroll: Career

 Carroll is a proponent of the extended evolutionary synthesis.

 Since 2013, Carroll has been listed on the Advisory Council of the National Center for Science Education.

 From September 2009 to March 2013, he wrote a column for The New York Times called "Remarkable Creatures", where he discussed findings in animal evolution.

 Awards

-In 1989, he received the Shaw Scientist Award from the Greater Milwaukee Foundation.

-In 2010, Carroll received the Stephen Jay Gould Prize from the Society for the Study of Evolution.
 In 2012, he was awarded the Benjamin Franklin Medal in Life Science from the Franklin Institute "for proposing and demonstrating that the diversity and multiplicity of animal life is largely due to the different ways that the same genes are regulated rather than to mutation of the genes themselves."

 In 2016, he was awarded the Lewis Thomas Prize at Rockefeller University.